Lesson 6 of 7 - learn to parent (nurture) effectively

 The mix of these variables determines whether grandparents have a harmful, neutral, or nourishing impact on minor grandkids and their parents.
 Have you ever considered how the grandparents in your family affect how well you parents and kids get your needs met?

 Typical grandparents have several decades' more life experience to draw on than their adult kids.
-If they are wholistically healthy, they can support and counsel their adult kids wisely on how to best raise their grandkids.
+If they are wholistically healthy and knowledgeable. they can support and counsel their adult kids wisely on how to best raise their grandkids.

 If seniors are wounded and unaware (which is common), their behavior and attitudes can promote significant shame, guilt, hurt, anger, and frustration in their grown kids and grandkids.
 If grandparents were abused or neglected as kids, they risk unconsciously passing on harmful parenting values - e.g. disciplining to punish (cause pain), vs. to instruct, or "children should be seen, not heard."